 Our toddler is climbing out of the crib.
 Oh, the adventures our 2-year old brings.
 Our boy Izaiah sure makes up for the 2 toddlers we had last go-round.
 He’s everything that describes a boy, made of dirt and every cliche about a 2-year-old describes this kid.

-Izaiah’s newest toddler trick?
+Let’s talk about Izaiah’s newest toddler trick….

-Yes, our boy is a jumper.
+Yes, our boy is a crib jumper.
 It all started innocently, well because he is GIGANTIC.
-While only 2 years 3 months, he is the size of a 4 year old.
+While only 2 years 3 months, he is the size of a 4-year-old.
 We are currently selling our house so the last thing I want to do is move him to a big boy bed.

 Like a good digital mom, I figured this was too good not to get on camera.
 Here is a video of the

 While my pediatrician had originally suggested a crib tent, they have been recalled.